-- Bus Retrofitting Programme -Work to retrofit buses was impacted by COVID-19 and there has therefore been a delay in the completion of this.
-However, it is estimated that the works will be completed in 2021. - The County Council were due to undertake a review of all the bus services in the county (including commercial, supported and specialist services).
+- The County Council were due to undertake a review of all the bus services in the County (including commercial, supported and specialist services).
 The aim of this work was to review and design cost effective services that meet local needs.
-During COVID-19 the Transport Review was put on hold, however it is due to recommence in 2022/23. - Cycling Networks cycling improvements are developed and delivered as part of the annual integrated transport programme but the schemes are dependant on funding being made available for such improvements. - Cycling Maps To be updated following completion of improvements across the County. - Public Cycle Hire Scheme The scheme is dependent upon commercial cycle hire scheme providers committing to and delivering a scheme. - Nottingham Go-Ultra Low programme the introduction of area wide EV charging network - Funding for the programme ended in 2020; additional funding to continue the programme is being sought.
+During COVID-19 the Transport Review was put on hold, however it is due to recommence in 2022/23. - Cycling Networks cycling improvements are developed and delivered as part of the annual integrated transport programme but due to the high cost of delivering such scheme, they are dependent on securing external funding. - Public Cycle Hire Scheme The scheme is dependent upon commercial cycle hire scheme providers committing to and delivering a scheme.